 Supper clubs have been around for donkeys’ years, so anyone who wants theirs to make a mark on Londoners’ consciousness these days has to have a pretty awesome USP.
-Luckily, the capital continues to provide a wild night out with a side order of delicious dishes and cocktails.
-Here are ten envelope-pushing London supper clubs with a difference, all offering a lot more than food.
+Luckily, the capital continues to provide a wild night out in supper club form.
+Here’s our pick of London’s envelope-pushing supper clubs, all offering deliciously different dishes and cut-above cocktails.

 London's coolest supper clubs